Isometric Incompatibility in Growing Elastic Sheets: Abstract

 \section{Abstract}

 Geometric incompatibility, the inability of a material’s rest state to be realized in Euclidean space, underlies shape formation in natural and synthetic thin sheets.
-Classical Gauss and Mainardi–Codazzi–Peterson (MCP) incompatibilities explain many patterns in nature, but they do not exhaust the mechanisms that frustrate thin elastic sheets.
-We identify a new incompatibility that forbids any stretching-free configuration, even when the rest state of the elastic sheet locally satisfies the Gauss and MCP compatibility conditions.
+Classical Gauss and Mainardi-Codazzi-Peterson incompatibilities explain many patterns in nature, but they do not exhaust the mechanisms that frustrate thin elastic sheets.
+We identify a new incompatibility that forbids smooth stretching-free configurations, even when the rest state of the elastic sheet locally satisfies the Gauss and Mainardi-Codazzi-Peterson compatibility conditions.
 We demonstrate this principle in a model of surface growth with positive Gaussian curvature, where a geometric horizon forms, leading to the onset of frustration.
 Experiments, simulations, and theory show that the sheet responds by nucleating periodic d-cone-like dimples.
 We show that this obstruction to stretching-free configurations is topological, and we point to open questions concerning the origin of frustration.